ShaharLer/Hasorkim-reports/README.md

 # Hasorkim-reports
-An android app, that was made as a part of the Google workshop in Tel Aviv University.
+An android app (1 of 2 apps in the project), that was made as a part of the Google workshop in Tel Aviv University.